cohere-ai/cohere-toolkit/README.md

 - SageMaker (model_deployments/sagemaker.py)
   - This deployment option calls into your SageMaker deployment.
 To create a SageMaker endpoint [follow the steps here](https://docs.cohere.com/docs/amazon-sagemaker-setup-guide), alternatively [follow a command notebook here](https://github.com/cohere-ai/cohere-aws/tree/main/notebooks/sagemaker).
 Note your region and endpoint name when executing the notebook as these will be needed in the environment variables.
 - To add your own deployment:
-  1. Create a deployment file, add it to [/model_deployments](https://github.com/cohere-ai/toolkit/tree/main/src/backend/chat/custom/model_deployments) folder, implement the function calls from `BaseDeployment` similar to the other deployments.
+  1. Create a deployment file, add it to [/community/model_deployments](https://github.com/cohere-ai/toolkit/tree/main/src/community/model_deployments) folder, implement the function calls from `BaseDeployment` similar to the other deployments.
-  2. Add the deployment to [src/backend/config/deployments.py](https://github.com/cohere-ai/toolkit/blob/main/src/backend/config/deployments.py)
+  2. Add the deployment to [src/community/config/deployments.py](https://github.com/cohere-ai/toolkit/blob/main/src/community/config/deployments.py)
-  3. Add the option to [cli/main.py](https://github.com/cohere-ai/toolkit/blob/main/cli/main.py) and the environment variables required to the env template.
+  3. Add the environment variables required to the env template.
 - To add a Cohere private deployment, use the steps above copying the cohere platform implementation changing the base_url for your private deployment and add in custom auth steps.

 ### How to call the backend as an API